Ipstenu/dreamspeed/readme.txt

 Keep in mind, you cannot use a custom CDN (like cdn.yourdomain.com) with HTTPs at this time, due to issues with certificates outside the control of this plugin.
 You <em>can</em> use `dream.io` however.

+If your bucket name has a period in it, you will be forced to use the non-accelerated version of your path, due to issues with Fastly and subdomains.

 <strong>If I wanted to push my existing images up manually, how do I do that?</strong>

 First copy it all up via a desktop tool like Cyberduck or Transmit.
 Once all the images are in the right place, do a search/replace on your content: